Observation of the Decay $D^0\to \rho^-\mu^+\nu_\mu$

 In the presence of the ST $\bar D^0$ mesons, candidates for $D^0\to \rho^-\mu^+\nu_\mu$ are selected from the tracks and showers which have not been used in the tag reconstruction.
 The $\rho^-$ candidates are reconstructed via the $\rho^-\to \pi^-\pi^0$ decay.
 The selection criteria of $\pi^-$ and $\pi^0$ candidates are the same as those used in the ST selection.
 The invariant mass of the $\pi^-\pi^0$ candidate is required to be within $(0.625,\,0.925)$\,GeV$/c^{2}$.
 To suppress the background from hadronic $D^{0(+)}$ decays, it is required that there is no additional charged track or $\pi^0$ except for those used to form the signal and ST candidates.

-The combined $dE/dx$, TOF, and EMC information is used to identify the muon candidates.
-The combined confidence levels for various particle hypotheses are calculated.
-Charged tracks are identified as muons if the confidence level for the muon hypothesis is larger than 0.001 and also larger than those of the electron and kaon hypotheses.
+The combined information from the specific energy loss in the drift chamber, the time-of-flight system, and the electromagnetic calorimeter (EMC) is used to identify the muon candidates.
+The combined confidence levels for various particle hypotheses ($CL_e$, $CL_\mu$, $CL_\pi$, and $CL_K$) are calculated.
+Charged tracks satisfying $CL_\mu>0.001$, $CL_\mu>CL_e$, and $CL_\mu>CL_K$ are identified as muons.
+In muon identification, no requirement of $CL_\mu>CL_\pi$ is applied because of inefficient separation between muon and pion due to their very close masses.
+Also, no muon counter information is used because most of muons in $D^0\to \rho^-\mu^+\nu_\mu$ have momenta lower than 0.6 GeV/$c$, which are too low to leave effective information in muon counter.
 To reduce misidentification of hadrons as muons, the deposited energy in the EMC of the muon candidate ($E_{\mu,\rm EMC}$) is required to be in the range (0.125,\,0.275)\,GeV.
+This requirement suppresses about 40\% of total background.

 The signal yield of the $D^0\to \rho^-\mu^+\nu_\mu$ decay is determined by a kinematic quantity defined as $M^2_{\mathrm{miss}}\equiv E^2_{\mathrm{miss}}{/c^4}-|\vec{p}_{\mathrm{miss}}|^2{/c^2}$, which is expected to peak around zero for correctly reconstructed signal events.
 Here, $E_{\mathrm{miss}}\equiv E_{\mathrm{beam}}-E_{\rho^-}-E_{\mu^{+}}$ and $\vec{p}_{\mathrm{miss}}\equiv \vec{p}_{D^0}-\vec{p}_{\rho^-}-\vec{p}_{\mu^{+}}$ are the missing energy and momentum of the DT event in the $e^+e^-$ center-of-mass frame, in which $E_{\rho^-\,(\mu^+)}$ and $\vec{p}_{\rho^-\,(\mu^+)}$ are the energy and momentum of the $\rho^-$\,($\mu^+$) candidates.
 The $M^2_{\mathrm{miss}}$ resolution is improved using $\vec{p}_{D^0} \equiv {-\hat{\vec{p}}_{\bar D^0}}\cdot\sqrt{E_{\mathrm{beam}}^{2}{/c^2}-m_{D^0}^{2}{c^2}}$, where $\hat{\vec{p}}_{\bar D^0}$ is the unit vector in the momentum direction of the ST $\bar D^0$ and $m_{D^0}$ is the $D^0$ nominal mass~\cite{pdg2020}.